Category: Exploring Kips Bay

 The “Tessellation Station” exhibition is a lot of fun

 Another was the Tree of Life, where the computer copied the movements of myself and then used them to show the how I moved my arms and legs in a pattern.
 It was funny to see myself repeated over and over again like a tree with branches.
 It really did measure the movement of my body.
+This was a lot of fun because you got to see smaller versions of yourself attached to you.

-The Twist and Roll display showed how to put different shapes and sizes together and show their movement on the board.
 The one display that all the kids got a kick out of was the Math Board, where the colors and shapes of the section of the floor lit up when you walked on them and was controlled by the way you walked on them.

-The “Math Board”
+The “Math Morphing-Formula Morph” replaced the “Math Board”

 The Museum of Mathematics is a great museum for younger children who want to get physical and have a good time and like the interaction.
 I learned a few things too about the fundamentals of math and some of its background theories.